 Rachael covers health news, and has been with Live Science since 2010.
 She has a master's degree in journalism from New York University's Science, Health and Environmental Reporting Program.
 A California native, she also holds a Bachelor of Science in molecular biology and a Master of Science in biology from the University of California, San Diego.

 Brandon writes about the science of everyday life for Live Science, and previously for Reader's Digest magazine, where he served as an editor for five years.
 Though he grew up in Tucson and studied journalism and creative writing at the University of Arizona, he maintains that Sonoran Hot Dogs are gross.
 Brandon lives in New York City with his even-nerdier wife.
 He tweets about science and word-nerdery @beardspeck, and draws unusual New Yorkers on Instagram @Specktor.

 Rafi joined Live Science in 2017.
 He has a bachelor's degree in journalism from Northwestern University's Medill School of journalism.
 You can find his past science reporting at Inverse, Business Insider and Popular Science, and his past photojournalism on the Flash90 wire service and in the pages of The Courier Post of southern New Jersey.

 Yasemin writes about biology and neuroscience, among other science topics.
 She has a biomedical engineering bachelors from the University of Connecticut and a science communication graduate certificate from the University of California, Santa Cruz.
 When she's not writing, she's probably taking photos or sitting upside-down on her couch thinking about thinking and wondering if anyone else is thinking about thinking at the exact same time.

-Tim Sharp, Reference Editor
+Kimberly Hickok, Reference Editor